mbarbin/cmdlang/doc/docs/tutorials/getting-started/README.md

 # Getting Started

-In this tutorial, we'll create a small calculator in OCaml, export it as a command-line tool, and demonstrate the use of the `commandlang` library along the way.
+In this tutorial, we'll create a small calculator in OCaml, export it as a command-line tool, and demonstrate the use of the `cmdlang` library along the way.

 We'll create a CLI that can perform operations like: